 Mail/Wire/Securities Fraud representations

-Trial and evidentiary hearing successes
+Trial, evidentiary hearing and pre-indictment successes

 Please do not include any confidential, secret or otherwise sensitive information concerning any potential or actual legal matter in this e-mail message.
 Unsolicited e-mails do not create an attorney-client relationship and confidential or secret information included in such e-mails cannot be protected from disclosure.
 Orrick does not have a duty or a legal obligation to keep confidential any information that you provide to us.
 Also, please note that our attorneys do not seek to practice law in any jurisdiction in which they are not properly authorized to do so.